robotpony/w42/content/blog/2025/burnout-is-a-repetititve-strain-injury.md

 Stephen King once wrote that amateurs sit around waiting for inspiration, while professionals just get up and go to work.
 But he also emphasized something crucial: you have to feed the muse.
 You have to give your creative capacity the input and rest it needs to function.

 I learned this the hard way during a particularly brutal startup phase.
-We were pulling sixteen-hour days, living on pizza and Red Bull, convinced we were being heroic.
+We were pulling sixteen-hour days, living on packaged ramen and coffee, convinced we were being heroic.
 For three months, I barely read anything that wasn't code or documentation.
 I stopped taking walks.
 I stopped sketching.
 I convinced myself that anything not directly productive was waste.

 By month four, I couldn't design my way out of a paper bag.
 Every solution felt forced.
 Every architectural decision felt like I was just copying something I'd done before.
 I had starved my muse into submission.